 Students will be housed in a double room in an on-campus residence hall with one other student of the same gender.
 Staying on campus during orientation provides more opportunities for getting to know other UNI students, and enjoying informal social activities in the evening.
 Students who stay in the residence hall during orientation report making more connections with peers, and feeling better prepared to start their first semester.
-The residence hall is not air-conditioned, so plan to bring a fan if you will be staying overnight on campus.
-Each person will be provided a pillow, pillowcase, bedspread, and towel.
-Please note that accommodations are not comparable to those found in hotels (no TV, air conditioning, etc.).
+The residence hall will be air-conditioned and each person will be provided a pillow, pillowcase, bedspread, and towel.
+Please note that accommodations are not comparable to those found in hotels (no TV, etc.).
 The cost of staying overnight on campus during orientation is $50 per person and includes a ticket to the Purple and Gold dinner and late-night snacks on day one, as well as breakfast on day two.
 We will collect payment by cash, check, or U-bill charge in-person during orientation check-in.
 You will need to inform us of your decision to stay overnight when you check-in to orientation, so please plan ahead.
 Send any questions to email@example.com.

 Parents & Guests